 - Host staff contacts

 - Develop the final event agenda.
-This will look different than the initial invitation materials but should be provided to invited guests upon arrival or just prior to attending an event.
-It should include an hour-by-hour (it's fine to combine hours) overview of what is scheduled when and where.
-If you have multiple educational tracks scheduled concurrently, it's helpful to outline those tracks in groups so that attendees know what topics are scheduled when and where.
+This will look different than the initial invitation materials, but should be provided to invited guests upon arrival or just prior to attending an event.
+It should include an hour-by-hour (it's fine to combine hours) overview of what's scheduled with each location.
+If you have multiple educational tracks scheduled concurrently, it's helpful to outline those tracks in groups so attendees know what topics are scheduled.

 - Create the event welcome letter.
 Many planners struggle with what information they should or shouldn't include in welcome letters.
-The best advice is to keep the welcome message simple and let the guests know that they are welcomed and appreciated.
-Invitation etiquette suggests that the letter should be signed by the official host of the event.
+Keep the welcome message simple and let the guests know they are appreciated.
+Invitation etiquette suggests the letter should be signed by the official host of the event.

 - One of the most overlooked event invitation items is the departure notice.
 As part of the welcome letter and any arrival gifts, it's important to attach details about how guests will depart.

 - Create menu cards.
-Whether you're planning a breakfast, lunch or dinner, guests always appreciate seeing menu cards that outline menu items for each course of the meal.
-It gives them something to talk about when gathering with others at their table and allows the wait staff to quickly obtain menu choices from guests, helping to keep the schedule on track.
-Note: If you're planning a special surprise during the meal, such as a themed dessert to some unique entertainment, it's helpful to keep those items off the menu card to enhance the special effect.
+Whether you're planning a breakfast, lunch or dinner, guests always appreciate menu cards that outline each course of the meal.
+It gives them something to talk about and allows wait staff to take orders from guests, keeping the schedule on track.
+Note: If you're planning a special surprise during the meal, such as a themed dessert or unique entertainment, it's helpful to keep those items off the menu card.